 Location: Central Cambridge

 Hotel du Vin & Bistro is a luxury boutique hotel located in a historic Grade II Listed building.
 You’ll find yourself just a 5-minute walk from the vibrant Cambridge city centre.
-The hotel’s rooms are not just for sleeping; they’re luxurious retreats adorned with tasteful decor that reflect the charm of the property.
+The hotel’s rooms are not just for sleeping; they’re luxurious retreats adorned with tasteful decor that reflects the charm of the property.
 The French bistro is at the heart of the hotel, where you can indulge in a modern menu of European cuisine prepared in an open-plan kitchen.
 The hotel’s bar, set in cosy cellar rooms, invites you to unwind with a range of fine wines, champagne and cocktails.
 You’ll appreciate the attention to detail, from the beautifully decorated rooms to the lovely bathroom stocked with L’Occitane products.
-The staff are efficient, friendly and always ready to enhance your stay.
-Plus, the hotel’s Level 3+ Green Tourism certification means your luxury stay is working towards sustainable practices.
+The staff are efficient, friendly, and always ready to enhance your stay.
+The hotel’s Level 3+ Green Tourism certification means your luxury stay is working towards sustainable practices.